-This research project operates in the field of Speculative Design / Critical Craft and is exploring sustainable localised production.
+This research project operates in the field of speculative making / digital re-thinking of craft.

 - an interactive element where visitors can crumple up their own time / materials A4 paper map -to activate potential cross time and geographical with material connections for themselves,